merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 #### Part 2: Marking steps complete
 Once we have our list of alternative paths through the module, the next task is to compute the completeness of each path.
 Each alternative path is a list of atomic steps or protein complexes.
 We loop over every step in the path and use the annotation pool of KOs to decide whether the step is complete (1) or not (0).
 We have the following cases to handle:

-1. A single KO - this is straightforward.
+1. A single KO - this is easy.
 If we have an annotation for this KO in our pool of 'KOfam' annotations, then the step is complete (1).

 2. A protein complex - remember that these are multiple KOs connected with '+' (if they are essential components) or '-' (if they are non-essential).
 Well, for these steps, we compute a fractional completeness based on the number of essential components that are present in the annotation pool.
 We basically ignore the non-essential KOs.
 For example, the complex 'K00174+K00175-K00177-K00176' would be considered 50% complete (a score of 0.5) if only 'K00174' were present in the annotation pool.

 3. Non-essential KOs - some KOs are marked as non-essential even when they are not part of a protein complex.
 They look like this: '-K12420', with a minus sign in front of the KO identifier (that particular example comes from module [M00778](https://www.genome.jp/kegg-bin/show_module?M00778)).
 These steps are ignored for the purposes of computing module completeness.

 4. Steps without associated KOs - some reactions do not have a KO identifier, but instead there is the string `--` serving as a placeholder in the module definition.
 Since we can't annotate the genes required for these steps, we have no idea if they are complete or not, so we always consider them incomplete (0).
-Modules that have steps like this can therefore never have 100% completeness - it is unfortunate, but what can we do?
-We warn the user about these instances so that they can manually check for any missing steps.
+Modules that have steps like this can therefore never have 100% completeness - it is sad, but what can we do?
+We warn the user about these instances so that they can check manually for any missing steps.

 5. Modules - finally, some modules are defined by other modules.
 We can't determine if these steps are complete until we've estimated completeness for every module, so we ignore these for now.